E3

 • Empty the bin: Detach the dust canister and empty it completely.
 Tap gently to dislodge compacted dust from the cyclone shroud.

 • Clean pre-motor filter: Locate the pre-motor filter (usually foam or fabric inside or above the dust bin).
 Remove it and tap it gently outdoors.
-If washable (check Hoover manual/label), rinse under lukewarm water until clear, then squeeze out excess water and allow to air dry for at least 24 hours before refitting.
+If washable (check the Hoover manual/label), rinse under lukewarm water until clear, then squeeze out excess water and allow to air dry for at least 24 hours before refitting.

 • Clean HEPA/post-motor filter: If your Hoover cordless has a rear HEPA or post-motor filter, remove and tap off dust.
 Only wash if explicitly marked washable.
 Replace if heavily clogged or damaged.